-Also, my son attends the Woodrow Wilson Charter School Homeschool Connection one day per week.
+You might like to take advantage of the Woodrow Wilson Charter School Homeschool Connection one day per week.
 This is a publicly funded enrichment program for homeschooling children K-6.
-I do have four good friends who are homeschooling moms and we find time to do lessons together and go on field trips together.
-My children have taken homeschooling gymnastics and homeschooling swim lessons at our local recreation center.
+Your children may also like to take homeschooling gymnastics or homeschooling swim lessons at your local recreation center.

 My daughter has a great time with Time4Learning.
 She thoroughly enjoys the reading part of the lessons and is able to really expand her phonics and reading, skills in a fun and interactive way.

 On timed reading assignments, my son has to beat the clock.
 Then he is scored and asked to read the assignment again with more fluency.
 I love that the emphasis is on reading fluently.